efcaguab/cagua.co/content/projects/whale-shark-value.md

   - Machine learning
   - Report writing
   - Data visualisation
+  - Data wrangling
 images:
   - path: images/projects/whale-shark-south-ari.jpeg
     caption: A whale shark feeding in South Ari Atoll.
 ---

 I led a team of researchers and conservation practitioners to determine the economic benefit of whale shark tourism to the Maldivian economy.
-I used machine learning to fill data gaps.
-The results were central to creating a management plan and were published as a [scientific paper](https://peerj.com/articles/515/) in 2014.
+The results were published as a [scientific paper](https://peerj.com/articles/515/) in 2014 and became central to creating a management plan for the conservation area.